 Here are some tips to keep in mind when selecting spring scissors:

-- May be used with either left or right hand
+- May be used with either left hand or right hand

 - Designed for neurosurgical, vascular and microsurgical uses